LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 %%Mechanical_components_for_the_1D_sensor_using_3D_printed_parts.png%%

-The mechanical design of a sensor would be kept as simple as possible so that it can be replicated as easily as possible.
+The mechanical design of a sensor is kept as simple as possible so that it can be replicated as easily as possible.
-The focus was on providing a stable foundation for the sensor (+ic) and an exchangeable holder for different magnets.
+The focus is on providing a stable foundation for the sensor (+ic) and an exchangeable holder for different magnets.

 The following figure \ref{Mechanical_components_for_the_1D_sensor_using_3D_printed_parts.png}, shows a sectional view of the (+cad) drawing of the 1D-Single sensor \ref{d-single-sensor}.

-All parts were produced using the 3D printing additive manufacturing processes.
+All parts are produced using the 3D printing additive manufacturing processes.
 The sensor circuit board was glued underneath the magnet holder.
 This is interchangeable, so different distances between sensor and magnet can be realised.

 The exchangeable magnetic holder (shown in green) can be adapted to different magnets.
 It can be produced quickly due to the small amount of parts used.
 The two recesses lock the magnet holder with the inserted magnet over the sensor.
 The specified tolerances allow the magnet to be inserted into the holder with repeat accuracy and without backlash.